mschnaars/mschnaars.github.io/pages/avalon6/managing_content/avalon6_troubleshooting_a_batch_ingest.md

 ## Introduction

-Batch Ingest may fail for a variety of reasons, after which the Manifest File can be replayed with corrected information.
+Batch ingest may fail for a variety of reasons, after which the Manifest File can be replayed with corrected information.

 For help with creating an Ingest Package and starting a Batch Ingest, see [Uploading Content With Batch Ingest](avalon6_uploading_content_with_batch_ingest).